 We also interviewed Nadia last Fall.
 Everything she does to preserve and celebrate her Mexican heritage is so inspiring.
 Check out her interview here!
 Oh and definitely keep an eye on Ella Rises, the organization Nadia created to empower Latina youth.

 As Nadia said, Cinco de Mayo commemorates an important Mexican victory in the Battle of Puebla, which took place on May 5, 1862 in the city of Puebla.
 The battle, in which the Mexican army defeated French troops, marked a turning tide in the fight for Mexican sovereignty.
 It also signaled Mexico’s strength to the rest of the world, which tended to underestimate their power.

 Because The House that Lars Built is located in the United States, where anti-Mexican racism is still a pervasive problem, we’re using Cinco de Mayo to reflect on the importance of listening to and celebrating Indigenous and Mexican stories.
-In true Lars fashion, this means that I’m highlighting some of my favorite Mexican artists and designers!
+In true Lars fashion, this means I’m highlighting some of my favorite Mexican artists and designers!

 Lars Loves Mexican Artists

 Where would we be without our Queen, Frida Kahlo?
 She’s probably one of the best-known Mexican artists, and for good reason!
 Her work explores her Mexican Indigenous heritage in bright colors and with psychologically rich symbolism.

 If you’re looking for more Frida in your life, check out our Great Artists course for kids, which will teach your little one (and you) more about Frida’s work.
 You can also look at these DIY projects inspired by Frida and this roundup of Frida Kahlo-inspired decor.